 Besides pain, sedation dentistry boasts several more benefits.

 For one, a sedated patient is easier and safer to treat than one who moves around throughout the procedure.
 In this way, sedation dentistry minimizes the amount of time your Abbotsford dentist visit will take.
 Medora Dental Care patients also experience very few side effects of sedation and can choose from sedatives in pill form to avoid ones requiring needles.

 What Kinds of Sedatives Are Available?

 Here at Medora Dental, we offer both nitrous oxide and oral conscious sedation.
 Different levels of sedation can be utilized depending on individual needs.

 Nitrous oxide, also known as laughing gas, is commonly used as a mild sedative.
 It is administered through a nose hood throughout the entire procedure.
 The sedative elevates the patient’s mood and can elicit a sense of well-being.
-Nitrous oxide relieves anxiety and reduces pain during dental procedures for patients who fear going to the dentist.
+Nitrous oxide relieves anxiety and reduces pain during dental procedures for patients who fear to go to the dentist.
 Some numbness and tingling can be felt from the sedative.
 It has very few side effects and has been used safely in dental practices for over 100 years.